veebch/heat-o-matic/README.md

 Raspberry Pi Pico + SSD1351 Waveshare OLED + Rotary Encoder + temperature sensor + a plug socket

-**Warning: Don't heat using something that dislikes being power-cycled a lot.
+**Warning: Don't generate heat using something that dislikes being power-cycled a lot.
 Something something NO WARRANTY**

 # Installing it onto a Pico